Dynamics of magnetization at infinite temperature in a Heisenberg spin chain: Spin dynamics in Heisenberg XXZ spin chains

 Spin dynamics in the one-dimensional (1D) XXZ model have been the subject of numerous recent studies\,\cite{Znidaric2011,Bertini_PRL_2016,ljubotina2017spin,stephan2017return,sanchez2018anomalous,Ilievski_PRL_2018,Sarang_PRL_2019,DeNardisPRL2019,gopalakrishnan2019anomalous,de2020superdiffusion,MoorePRB2020,Dupont_PRL_2021,IlievskiPhysRevX2021, scheie2021detection,jepsen2020spin,wei2022quantum}.
 This integrable model describes nearest-neighbor exchange interactions between spin-$1/2$ particles, with the Hamiltonian\,\cite{Heisenberg}

 where $S^x$, $S^y$, and $S^z$ are spin-1/2 operators, and $\Delta$ is the anisotropy parameter.
 When $\Delta=1$, this system is the Heisenberg model, a paradigmatic model of quantum magnetism that possesses a global SU$(2)$ rotational symmetry.
 The spin dynamics in the Heisenberg model exhibit characteristics consistent with the Kardar-Parisi-Zhang (KPZ) universality class, which was originally introduced to describe the stochastic, nonlinear dynamics of driven interfaces and has proven to apply to a wide range of classical systems \,\cite{ljubotina2017spin,stephan2017return,sanchez2018anomalous,Ilievski_PRL_2018,Sarang_PRL_2019,DeNardisPRL2019,gopalakrishnan2019anomalous,de2020superdiffusion,MoorePRB2020,Dupont_PRL_2021,IlievskiPhysRevX2021, scheie2021detection,wei2022quantum}.
-The KPZ-like behavior of the spin dynamics is surprising due to the absence of stochasticity and nonlinearity in the Heisenberg model.
+The KPZ-like behavior of the spin dynamics is surprising because of the absence of stochasticity and nonlinearity in the Heisenberg model.

-In a 1D chain of $N_Q=46$ superconducting qubits, we simulate this spin model by periodic (Floquet) application of high-fidelity 2-qubit unitary fSim$(\theta, \phi)$ gates \,(Fig.\,\ref{fig:Fig1}A, see SM and Ref.~\onlinecite{Neill2021accurately}).
+In a 1D chain of $N_Q=46$ superconducting qubits, we simulate this spin model by periodic (Floquet) application of high-fidelity 2-qubit unitary fSim$(\theta, \phi)$ gates \,(Fig.\,1A, Refs.~\cite{Neill2021accurately, supplement}, Fig.~S7).
 Here, $\theta$ sets the amplitude of hopping between adjacent qubit lattice sites, and $\phi$ is the conditional phase angle imparted when two spin excitations are adjacent to each other.
 Within each cycle, two-qubit fSim$(\theta, \phi)$ gates are applied between all neighboring pairs in the chain, resulting in the cycle unitary: